Frank Spotnitz: Journalism

 Upon graduation from UCLA, Spotnitz was employed as a wire-service reporter for the United Press International in Indianapolis and New York.
 He also briefly worked for the Associated Press in Paris.
 Spotnitz freelanced for Entertainment Weekly and Rolling Stone before returning to his passion and studying screenwriting at AFI.

 Television

-Spotnitz's first television role was on The-X-Files, which he described as being "like a second film school." is writing and producing credits include: counter-terrorism drama series Strike Back (HBO/Cinemax, Sky); action series Transporter: The Series (TNT); ABC's mystery series Night Stalker (ABC), starring Stuart Townsend and Gabrielle Union; Michael Mann’s crime series Robbery Homicide Division (CBS); unconventional heroes comedy-drama The Lone Gunmen (Fox); sci-fi drama Harsh Realm (Fox); and crime thriller Millennium (Fox).
+Spotnitz's first television role was on The-X-Files, which he described as being "like a second film school."
+His writing and producing credits include: counter-terrorism drama series Strike Back (HBO/Cinemax, Sky); action series Transporter: The Series (TNT); ABC's mystery series Night Stalker (ABC), starring Stuart Townsend and Gabrielle Union; Michael Mann’s crime series Robbery Homicide Division (CBS); unconventional heroes comedy-drama The Lone Gunmen (Fox); sci-fi drama Harsh Realm (Fox); and crime thriller Millennium (Fox).

 The X-Files

 Spotnitz served on The X-Files for eight of its nine seasons after joining the show in 1994.
 He called it "a life-changing experience", graduating from staff writer to executive producer after three seasons.
 He directed two episodes and wrote or co-wrote more than 40 instalments of the series, including the Emmy-nominated "Memento Mori" with Chris Carter, Vince Gilligan and John Shiban in 1997.
 He served for four years as executive producer and three years as president of Carter's Ten Thirteen Productions.
 He was a producer and co-writer of both The X-Files feature films, Fight the Future (1998) and I Want to Believe (2008).
 Spotnitz shares three Golden Globes for Best Dramatic Series and a Peabody Award for his work on The X-Files.
 He was also nominated for an Emmy Award for writing and three times for Outstanding Drama Series.